windingwind/zotero-better-notes/README.md

 - `template`: Manipulate note templates
 - `$export`: Export note
 - `$import`: Import note
 - `editor`: Note editor APIs.
-Give your script the full control of contents in the note editor.
+Give your script full control of contents in the note editor.

 ## 🔧 Development

 This plugin is built based on the [Zotero Plugin Template](https://github.com/windingwind/zotero-plugin-template).
 See the setup and debug details there.

-To startup, run
+To start, run

 ```bash
 git clone https://github.com/windingwind/zotero-better-notes.git